-- scale, impact or longevity of the emergency; - need for a coordinated, whole-of-government public information response; and/or - insufficient resources within the Response Management Authority to manage all public information requirements in response to an emergency.
+- scale, impact or longevity of the emergency; - need for a coordinated, whole-of-government public information response - insufficient resources within the RMA to manage all public information requirements in response to an emergency.

-Council or the MC may request PIU support or activation by the Regional Controller through the Regional Planner.
-PIU may provide Council with assistance for developing a Public Information Document, Mayoral talking points, key messages and development of a single 'source of truth'.
+Council or the MC may request PIU support or activation by the Regional Controller through the Regional Emergency Management Coordinator.
+The PIU may provide Council with assistance in developing a public information document, Mayoral talking points and key messages consistent with the RMA's single 'source of truth'.